Dainichi Hall Bugaku | Two Dainichi Buddhas

 The flag raising ceremony

-the Gojogaku music increases, Noh performers from each village rush into the shrine carrying dragon god banners and throw them at the young performers waiting on the second floor.
+the musicpicks up, the Noh performers from each village, each carrying a dragon god banner, rush into the shrine and throw the banners at the young men waiting on the second floor.

 With the rapid sounds of flutes, the rapid beating of drums, the spirited shouts, and the banners being thrown and thrown around, the atmosphere clearly rises to a new level.
 This act can be said to be the highlight of the first half of Dainichido Bugaku